Henkolicious/gRPC-blazor-wasm/readme.md

 ### Docker
 From src/ `docker build -t grpcwasmdemo . && docker run -p 5000:5000 grpcwasmdemo`

+### PWA
+Also very limited progressive web application support - if you run from VS Studio, use IIS in the case, or configure the application to run with SSL in another way.

 ## Result

 <img src="https://github.com/Henkolicious/gRPC-blazor-wasm/blob/master/assets/example.jpg" />